MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authorization-role-entra-id.md

 ## Explore the sample

+Use the following steps to explore the sample:

-- Notice the signed-in or signed-out status displayed at the center of the screen.
+1. Notice the signed-in or signed-out status displayed at the center of the screen.
-- Select the context-sensitive button in the corner.
+1. Select the context-sensitive button in the corner.
 This button reads **Sign In** when you first run the app.
-- Alternatively, select **token details**, **admins only**, or **regular users**.
+Alternatively, select **token details**, **admins only**, or **regular users**.
 Because these pages are protected and require authentication, you're automatically redirected to the sign-in page.
-- On the next page, follow the instructions and sign in with an account in the Microsoft Entra ID tenant.
+1. On the next page, follow the instructions and sign in with an account in the Microsoft Entra ID tenant.
-- On the consent screen, note the scopes that are being requested.
+1. On the consent screen, notice the scopes that are being requested.
-- Upon successful completion of the sign-in flow, you should be redirected to the home page - which shows the **sign in status** - or one of the other pages, depending on which button triggered your sign-in flow.
+1. Upon successful completion of the sign-in flow, you should be redirected to the home page - which shows the **sign in status** - or one of the other pages, depending on which button triggered your sign-in flow.
-- Notice that the context-sensitive button now says **Sign out** and displays your username.
+1. Notice that the context-sensitive button now says **Sign out** and displays your username.
-- If you're on the home page, select **ID Token Details** to see some of the ID token's decoded claims, including roles.
+1. If you're on the home page, select **ID Token Details** to see some of the ID token's decoded claims, including roles.
-- Select **Admins Only** to view the `/admin_only`.
-Only users with app role **PrivilegedAdmin** can view this page.
-Otherwise an authorization failure message is displayed.
+1. Select **Admins Only** to view the `/admin_only`.
+Only users with app role `PrivilegedAdmin` can view this page.
+Otherwise, an authorization failure message is displayed.
-- Select **Regular Users** to view the `/regular_user` page.
-Only users with app role **RegularUser** or **PrivilegedAdmin** can view this page.
-Otherwise an authorization failure message is displayed.
+1. Select **Regular Users** to view the `/regular_user` page.
+Only users with app role `RegularUser` or `PrivilegedAdmin` can view this page.
+Otherwise, an authorization failure message is displayed.
-- You can also use the button in the corner to sign out.
+1. Use the button in the corner to sign out.
 The status page reflects the new state.

 ## Contents

+The following table shows the contents of the sample project folder:

 | File/folder                                                                   | Description                                                                               |
 |-------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------|